qoijjj/hardened-images/docs/FAQ.md

 This should no longer be required as of F41: https://discussion.fedoraproject.org/t/gdk-message-error-71-protocol-error-dispatching-to-wayland-display/127927/42

-#### Why won't my hardened-chromium start?
+#### Why won't `hardened-chromium` start?
-Try starting hardened-chromium from the commandline.
-If you get an error about the current profile already running on another device, this is an issue with chromium (and therefore hardened-chromium) which can happen when you `rpm-ostree update` or `rpm-ostree rebase`.
+Try starting `hardened-chromium` from the commandline by running `chromium-browser`.
+If you get an error about the current profile already running on another device, this is an issue with upstream chromium which can happen when you `rpm-ostree update` or `rpm-ostree rebase`.
 To fix this, simply run `rm ~/.config/chromium/Singleton*`

 #### Why won't `hardened-chromium` start on Nvidia?